Ravi's Famous Apom Manis

 Is Ravi's Famous Apom Manis good for a special occasion?

 Not in the conventional sense.
-There is no booking system, no private dining, and no formal setting.
+There is no booking system, no private dining, no formal setting.
 Where it does work as a memorable occasion is for visitors who want to eat at a stall with over a century of continuous operation and back-to-back Michelin Bib Gourmand recognition — that context makes the early morning queue feel deliberate rather than incidental.
 For a celebratory sit-down meal, Au Jardin or Communal Table by Gēn are the appropriate choices.

 Is the tasting menu worth it at Ravi's Famous Apom Manis?

 There is no tasting menu here.
-Ravi's is a single-item street food stall: you order apom manis, you eat at the roadside, and you leave before 9:30am when it sells out.
-The value question is about whether the trip is worth planning your morning around, and the Michelin Bib Gourmand 2024 and 2025 listings suggest it is.
+Ravi's is a single-item street food stall: you order apom manis, you eat at the roadside, you leave before 9:30am when it sells out.
+The value question is about whether the trip is worth planning your morning around, the Michelin Bib Gourmand 2024 and 2025 listings suggest it is.